How much inflation can fiscal policy create? Separating household heterogeneity and liquidity: The quantitative 2-asset HANK model

-taking demand schedule \eqref{eq:Nu_demand} into account. \\ Households are exogenously distributed over unions in a uniform manner: Note that the law of large numbers applies thus also \textit{within} unions so that the distribution of agents $i$ overall and within any union $u$ coincides.\footnote{Since all labor varieties will be symmetric in equilibrium, her labor type $u$ doesn't matter for an individual's consumption-saving problem.} Due to symmetry, the F.O.C.s of \eqref{eq:union_prob} then give rise to an aggregate \emph{Wage Phillips curve} of the form
+Households are exogenously distributed over unions in a uniform manner: Note that the law of large numbers applies thus also \textit{within} unions so that the distribution of agents $i$ overall and within any union $u$ coincides.\footnote{Since all labor varieties will be symmetric in equilibrium, her labor type $u$ doesn't matter for an individual's consumption-saving problem.} Due to symmetry, the F.O.C.s of \eqref{eq:union_prob} then give rise to an aggregate \emph{Wage Phillips curve} of the form